Term life insurance

 Factors that could affect the price include:

-- Current and past health – if you have a medical condition or have a family history of certain illnesses or early death, you usually pay a higher premium
+- Current and past health: if you have a medical condition or have a family history of certain illnesses such as cancer, stroke, heart issues or early death, you usually pay a higher premium

-- Work and lifestyle – your premium may be increased if your work or lifestyle interests are likely to put you at a greater risk of dying early or suddenly
+- Work and lifestyle: your premium may be increased if your work or lifestyle interests are likely to put you at a greater risk of dying early or suddenly such as working on building sites or mountain climbing

 You may be able to add extra benefits to a basic term policy for an extra cost.
 These benefits could include:

-- Serious illness cover – If you add this cover to your life policy, it means you could make a claim during the term of the policy if you were diagnosed with one of the serious illness covered.
+- Serious illness cover: if you add this cover to your term life policy, it means you could make a claim during the term of the policy if you were diagnosed with one of the serious illnesses covered.
 The illnesses typically covered are usually very serious, such as cancer, a heart attack or stroke.
-Read more about adding serious illness cover to your life insurance
+Read more about adding serious illness cover to your life insurance.

-- Index-linking – this means the amount you are covered for increases in line with inflation each year.
+- Index-linking: this means the amount you are covered for increases in line with inflation each year.
 Typically, your cover rises by between 3% and 5% to keep up with inflation.
 Inflation would, over time, reduce the value of any money paid to your dependants so your premium goes up each year to pay for it.
-Many policies are index-linked automatically, so if you do not want your policy to be indexed, tell the insurance company when you are taking out the policy
+Many policies are index-linked automatically, so if you do not want your policy to be indexed, tell the insurance company when you are taking out the policy.
+If you do not index link your policy your cover and premium will remain the same throughout the policy term.

 There may be other policy benefits available in addition to those listed above.
 Always read the policy terms and conditions and ask how much extra you will pay for extra benefits.